dangphu2412/Sms-BE/src/packages/swagger/README.md

 ```
 - addModel:
   - Will add model schema with specific name in to current swagger memory with the name of that then we can point out the model by the name reference.
-  - Second parameter shoulb be build with the supporting of SwaggerDocument
+  - Second parameter should be build with the supporting of SwaggerDocument
 ## Swagger document
 - ApiProperty
   - Input of this function should be: